bytebase/bytebase.com/content/docs/get-started/step-by-step/query-data.md

 ## Access SQL Editor

-SQL Editor can be acccess from the top bar or from the database
+SQL Editor can be acccess from the top bar or from the database.

 ![sql-editor-top-bar](/content/docs/get-started/step-by-step/query-data/access-sql-editor-top.webp)